 Visit their website at www.wildmuskokabotanicals.ca.

-One of the few souvenirs you can see in all stages of its production, Johnston Cranberries in Bala comes with a total immersive and fun experience that include tours of the marshes that reveal how cranberries are grown and harvested.
+One of the few souvenirs you can see in all stages of its production, Johnston Cranberries in Bala comes with a totally immersive and fun experience that includes tours of the marshes that reveal how cranberries are grown and harvested.

 Afterwards, step into their shop to peruse the wide variety of incredible gift items available for purchase.
 From cranberry wines to juices, preserves, teas and plain cranberries ready for the Thanksgiving or Christmas dinner table, enjoy one of the healthiest ways to remember your visit to Muskoka.

 Check out their website at www.cranberry.ca.

 Lucky Duck Fudge